mkudija/mkudija.github.io/reading-notes/_md/2025-04-12-Art of Renaissance Rome.md

 - Rome is "that great palimpsest of a city where past, present, and eternity collide."
 (10)
 - "Holy Years became an incitement to urban renewal, and conversely, the pilgrims brought money that helped pay for such projects."
 (11)
 - "The [[Renaissance]] began, one might say, with the dawning conviction that the centuries between antiquity and the present had been dark ages.
 Scholars who embraced this idea, the [[Humanism|humanists]], turned to the surviving literature of antiquity as their guide, believing that a change in patterns of thinking would bring a rebirth, a Renaissance, of classical glory."
 (13)
-- "the seldom-visited choir of Santa Maria del Popolo is a perfect microcosm of the Roman Renaissance."
+- "The seldom-visited choir of Santa Maria del Popolo is a perfect microcosm of the Roman Renaissance."
 (19)

 ## Chapter 1: Noble Sparks—The Birth of a Renaissance Ideal
 - The Roman Renaissance begins in the 1330s—just prior to the popes departure for Avignon—with Cavallini, de Cambio, and Giotto.
 (23)